DerekG29/W_S9M3_MP/README.md

 ### 🥷 Tasks

+The app has a dark mode toggle in the Navbar component, but the preference does not survive page reloads.
+You will fix this by going through your tasks below.

 **Notes about your tasks:**

 - There is no need to install any NPM dependencies nor work outside of these files.